AlexMarshall12/AlexMarshall12.github.io/_posts/2016-07-25-Business-Ideas.md

 23. Translucent material of gradient density to receive light at almost any angle, but emit it uniformly normal
 24. hand-mouse: a glove  you put on instead
 25. material that become more insulating with temperature drop pores that dilate with warmth hairs that straiten with decreased temperature (think animal hairs)  or material that 	 	expands
 26. Wirless internet over large areas that you pay for monthly (university campus internet speed in normal cities.)
 27. 3D camera market pinhole
 28. Soul food restaurant in IV
 29. window blind replacement with LCD technology <-- check out “smart glass”
 30. tv remote locator
 31. glasses made out of something unbreakable.
 32. massive drive up laundromat
 33. rims that look like they are spinning backwards
 34. better bike gear system
 35. lower toilet water level more buoyant floater
 36. make existing urinals waterless
-37.t-shirt cannons
+37. t-shirt cannons
 38. water tire for developing countries
 39. automated football pitching machine
 40. online site showing gis maps of what items are most commonly sold in an area
 41. lights that you put on your lawn that light up your sprinklers water droplets when they pass over them
 42. ranking website- users can sumbit things to be ranked
 43. tutor database website
 44. designer 3D glasses
 45. 3D glasses with a position sensor.
 When your head turns, the sensor tells the image to turn
 46. DJ track fading website for parties. line up songs and the software matches the bpm and plays them
 47. website that details what products are sold in a certain area.
 This would be useful for consumers looking to buy particular items and for companies looking to add inventory
 48. website that shows world issues/world news and lets user rank importance.
 This lets people know what issues the population deems most important.
 49. solar cells that first seperate the light into different frequencies then uses it
 50. glasses lenses where you can set the light curvature with LCD crystals
 51. making ping pong balls without the seam